- Purpose of research proposal

 - a written assessment.

-At the University of South Australia, review processes vary across divisions.
-It is therefore important to consult divisional web sites, your supervisor, and the Research Education Portfolio Leader (REPL) for more information about what is expected within your Division and School.
+At the University of South Australia, review processes vary across local areas.
+It is therefore important to consult web sites, your supervisor, and the Research Education Portfolio Leader (REPL) in your local area for more information about what is expected.

 There are some common features within the review process at the University.